bencelengyel/WebstarF1App/WebstarF1App/DECISIONS.md

 ## Decision 4: Navigation

-**Chosen: NavigationStack with NavigationLink**
+**Chosen: Type-based NavigationStack with value-passing NavigationLinks**

-The app has a linear 3-screen flow (Seasons → Drivers → Driver Detail) plus external links to Wikipedia. `NavigationStack` handles this natively with built-in back-button support and type-safe navigation via `navigationDestination(for:)`.
+The app has a linear 3-screen flow (Seasons → Drivers → Driver Detail) plus external links to Wikipedia. `NavigationStack` handles this with type-safe, data-driven navigation via `NavigationLink(value:)` and `.navigationDestination(for:)`.

+This approach separates *intent* from *construction*: the NavigationLink declares "here's a value" and drops it onto the navigation stack.
+The `.navigationDestination(for: Type.self)` handler — registered separately — watches for that type and builds the appropriate view.
+The link and the destination are connected only by the *type* of the value, not by direct view references.
+This makes the navigation stack a plain array of values that can be programmatically manipulated for deep-linking, popping, or resetting.

-Wikipedia links are opened using `@Environment(\.openURL)` or `SFSafariViewController` for in-app browsing.
+Wikipedia links are opened using `@Environment(\.openURL)`.

 Alternatives considered:
+- **Old-style NavigationLink(destination:):** Glues each link to a specific view.
+Works for 3 screens, but doesn't support programmatic navigation or deep-linking.
+Less composable.
 - **Coordinator pattern:** Common in UIKit, offers full navigation control.
 Significant complexity overhead for a 3-screen linear flow.
 Not natural in SwiftUI.

 ---

 ## Decision 5: Project Structure

-**Chosen: Group by feature**
+**Chosen: Group by screen, with shared components in Core**

 ```
 F1App/
 ├── App/                  # App entry point, root NavigationStack
 ├── Core/
-│   ├── Networking/       # Shared API service (Phase 2)
+│   ├── Networking/       # Shared API service
 │   ├── Models/           # Shared Codable structs
+│   ├── Components/       # Reusable UI (ErrorView, LoadingView)
-│   └── Extensions/       # Helpers (date formatting, etc.)
+│   └── Shared/           # Helpers (ViewState, DateFormatting, NationalityFlags)
-├── Features/
+├── Screens/
 │   ├── Seasons/          # SeasonsView + SeasonsViewModel
-│   ├── Drivers/          # DriversView + DriversViewModel
+│   ├── Drivers/          # SeasonDriversView + SeasonDriversViewModel
-│   └── DriverDetail/     # DriverDetailView + DriverDetailViewModel
+│   └── DriverProfile/    # DriverProfileView + DriverProfileViewModel
-└── Resources/            # Assets, nationality-to-flag mappings
+└── Resources/            # Assets
 ```

-Each feature folder contains everything needed to understand that screen.
-Shared code (models, networking, utilities) lives in `Core/`.
+Originally named `Features/`, renamed to `Screens/` because the folders map 1:1 to screens, not to features in the product sense.
+The name should describe what the folders *are*, not what they *aspire to be*.

+`Core/Components/` holds UI components that serve multiple screens (e.g., `ErrorView`, `LoadingView`).
+The rule: things that serve one screen live with that screen.
+Things that serve the whole app get their own home in Core.

+`Core/Shared/` holds types and helpers used across the app (e.g., `ViewState` enum, `DateFormatting`, `NationalityFlags`).
+Originally named `Extensions/`, renamed because these aren't Swift extensions — they're standalone types and utilities.
+The name should describe *what they are*, not the Swift mechanism.

 Alternatives considered:
 - **Group by type (Models/, Views/, ViewModels/):** Simpler mental model for finding files by role, but requires jumping across multiple folders to work on a single feature.
 Scales poorly.